 (iv) A final conclusion section describing the outcome of the testing.

-(O) When the source makes physical or operational changes to an emissions unit or associated control equipment that may cause the original testing to not represent current operating conditions or emissions, the source shall submit a notification of the change.
+(O) When the source makes physical or operational changes to an emissions unit or associated control equipment that may cause an increase in emissions that makes the original testing not representative of current operating conditions or emissions, the source shall submit a notification of the change.
 Such notification shall be received by NDEQ within fifteen (15) days after such change.
 The NDEQ may require performance testing based on review of the specific changes identified in the notification and the resulting potential impact on emissions from the unit(s) and/or performance of the control equipment (Title 129, Chapter 34, Section 001).

 (1) This notification requirement applies to emissions units and/or control equipment that meet the following requirements, except as provided in Condition I.(O)(5):